 Just as earning interest with the Celsius Network is simple, so too is getting a loan, as long as you have sufficient crypto available as collateral for the loan.

-It also makes the process quite simple.
-When you send the crypto a link is generated that gives the recipient a CelPay wallet that’s holding the coins that were sent.
+It also makes the process relatively simple.
+When you send the crypto, a link is generated that gives the recipient a CelPay wallet holding the coins that were sent.
 The link can be shared in any way you like, including via email and SMS.
-There are no fees for making transfers and creating wallets, and it’s possible for users to get 2% cash back by sending CEL.
-And if you don’t want to send CEL there’s also support for Bitcoin, Ethereum, and over 30 other cryptocurrencies.
+There are no fees for making transfers and creating wallets, and users can get 2% cashback by sending CEL.
+And if you don’t want to send CEL, there’s also support for Bitcoin, Ethereum, and over 30 other cryptocurrencies and stablecoins.

 CEL Tokens Explained

 By early 2020 things were looking better, although the CEL token was still valued at less than half the ICO price, hovering just below the $0.15 level in the early months of 2020.
-Holding was going to pay off though.
-In June 2020 the price spiked and went as high as $0.46 briefly.
+Holding was going to pay off, though.
+In June 2020, the price spiked briefly and went as high as $0.46.

-There was a pull back for a couple months as things cooled off, but then in September 2020 the price began to rocket higher and as of late November 2020 each CEL token is worth more than $2.
-Over the last year the CEL token is up more than 4,500%.
+There was a pullback for a couple of months as things cooled off, but then in September 2020, the price began to rocket higher, and as of late November 2020, each CEL token is worth more than $2.
+Over that year, the CEL token is up more than 4,500%.
 Patience sometimes is a virtue.

-The fact that CEL has moved above $2 is interesting because at the ICO just 50% of the nearly 700 million total supply were issued.
-Half of those went to the Celsius team, and the remaining 50% was locked in a smart contract that allows release for new loans when CEL is valued at more than $1.50 for 10 days or longer.
+The fact that CEL has moved above $2 is interesting because just 50% of the nearly 700 million total supply was issued at the ICO.
+Half of those went to the Celsius team, and the remaining 50% was locked in a smart contract that allows release for new loans when CEL is valued at more than $1.50 for ten days or longer.
 That milestone has been passed.
 The rest of the tokens can be released for new loans if CEL is valued above $3 for more than 30 days.

 There are several utility cases for CEL, but primarily it is used to stake in the system and receive higher interest payments and discounts on loan payments.